selimbiber/Vanilla-CSS-Challenges/Day17-disable-text-selection/README.md

-# Instructions for Disable Text Selection
+# Instructions for Disable Text and Image Selection

 ## In this lab, you would have to make the give article element non-selectable using the cursor.
 You would be learning about user-select property.